williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

 over a minute.

 Why the pause?
 Well, none of this memory shuffling is cheap.
-To make things worse, these minor collections are also Stop The World (STW)
+To make things worse, these minor collections are also stop-the-world (STW)
 events: this means that the application was completely stopped.

 Let's look at the GC logs to understand the details.
 This is the